mcp-team/mcp-starter-pack/README.md

 ### Warm-ups

 Most of these problems are trivial to solve but you can use them to get familiar with new judging websites.
+Note: LeetCode provides users with their own I/O operations, so only functions that implement the solutions are provided.

 - [Designer PDF Viewer (HackerRank)](https://www.hackerrank.com/challenges/designer-pdf-viewer/problem)
     - [C++ Solution](https://github.com/le-michael/mcp-starter-pack/blob/master/solutions/designer_pdf_viewer/sol.cpp)